hannakorniienko/hannakorniienko/README.md

-Hi there! 👋 I'm Hanna, a passionate aspiring full stack developer currently based in Kitee, Finland 🌍.
+Hi there! 👋 I'm Hanna, a passionate full stack developer currently based in Kitee, Finland 🌍.

 ### 🚀 Quick Overview:

-- 💻 On a journey of continuous improvement, constantly enhancing my skills in full stack development.
+💻 On a journey of continuous improvement, constantly enhancing my skills in full stack development.
-- 🌱 Exploring various technologies and frameworks to expand my knowledge base.
-- 🛠️ Actively building projects to apply what I've learned and to challenge myself with new concepts.

 ### 🛠️ Skills: